BavKudhail/password-generator-refactor/README.md

 Modify starter code to create an app that allows employees to generate random passwords based on criteria that they’ve selected.

-The password can include special characters.
-If you’re unfamiliar with these, see this [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.

 ## User Story